james4k/frontend/content/articles/jump-into-go-source.md

 Installing Go from [source](http://golang.org/doc/install/source) is simple and tends to be the preferred installation method for many Go users.
+If using the official binary distribution, the source to the standard library is available at `$(go env GOROOT)/src/pkg`.
 Or, you can browse the source tree at <http://golang.org/src>.

 So, why not get started?
 Here is a selection of great literature on Go's internals, as well as a simplified and annotated tree of Go's source